Skip links

 in Tags

-Shinya Yamanaka and colleagues, from Kyoto University, publish an article in Cell in which they announce that they have regressed adult mouse fibroblasts to the embryonic stem cell stage; the research will be confirmed in June 2007 by two American research groups
+Shinya Yamanaka and colleagues from Kyoto University publish an article in Cell announcing that they have regressed adult mouse fibroblasts to the stage of embryonic stem cells; the research will be confirmed in June 2007 by two American research groups

 2006